srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     Leave the `$metadata` and `$version` value of the `properties.desired` node within the JSON.
 You should only update the `telemetryDelay` value to set the new device twin desired property value.

-1. At the top of the blade, to set the new device twin desired properties for the device, click **Save**.
+1. At the top of the blade, to apply the device twin desired properties for the device, click **Save**.

     Once saved, the updated device twin desired properties will automatically be sent to the simulated device.

-1. Switch back to the **Visual Studio Code** window for the original **ContainerDevice** project.
+1. Switch back to the **Visual Studio Code** window that contains the original **ContainerDevice** project.

 1. Notice that the application has been notified of the updated device twin `telemetryDelay` desired property setting.